rajeshsola/emblearning/bbb-porting/part1-first-steps/01-simple.md

 `vi ~/.bashrc  #add above command at end of this file`

+You can verify the toolchain preparation as follows,preferbly launch a new terminal and test this to avoid any mistakes w.r.t PATH updations

+`arm-linux-gnueabihf-gcc -v`      should print suitable version, say 4.9.x

+`which arm-linux-gnueabihf-gcc`    if any error like command not found re-verify above steps

 These steps are assuming that you are using 32 bit system for Host, follow [expert](02-expert.md) steps for 64 bit Host machine and betetr location,other versions of the toolchain

 ## Building the kernel